UX Design vs. Graphic Design: Choosing the Right Career Path

 Placeholder

-Which type of design is right for me?
+UX design and graphic design: Which is right for me?

 From graphic designer to UX designer: Making the transition

-If you have some experience in graphic design, there are some compelling reasons to consider shifting to UX.
-Demand for graphic designers is projected to decline by four percent over the next decade [3], according to the Bureau of Labor Statistics.
-The demand for UX designers is slated to grow by eight percent—that’s much faster than average [4].
-UX designers also draw a larger salary on average.
+If you have some experience in graphic design, you may find some compelling reasons to consider shifting to UX.
+Demand for graphic designers is projected to grow by 2 percent over the next decade, according to the US Bureau of Labor Statistics (BLS) [1].
+The BLS predicts the demand for UX designers to grow by 8 percent—much faster than average [2].

-So how do you make the transition?
-Luckily, many of the visual design skills you’ve developed in graphic design will transfer into UX.
-Good aesthetics have an impact on UX.
-An Open University study in 2005 found that we perceive visually pleasing things as more usable, even when there is no correlation between attractiveness and performance [5].
+So, how do you make the transition?
+Luckily, many visual design skills you’ve developed in graphic design will transfer into UX.
+Good aesthetics typically have an impact on UX.

-That means you can focus on building out your skills in some other areas of UX design, including:
+That indicates that you may focus on building out your skills in some other areas of UX design, including:

 • User research: A big part of the UX designer’s job is understanding what users need and how a product can best meet those needs.
 This requires user research.